Abandoned Mine Land Reclamation Program

 OSMRE also maintains a list of contacts for states, Indian tribes, and OSMRE offices.

-When a state or tribe has reclaimed high priority coal sites, they may be eligible for “certification.”
-The source of their funds from the Department of the Interior’s Office of Surface Mining Reclamation and Enforcement (OSMRE) changes; instead of receiving funds from AML fees, they receive funds from the General Fund of the U.S. Treasury.
+When a state or tribe has reclaimed high priority coal AML areas, they may be eligible for “certification.”
+Once certified, the source of their funds from OSMRE changes; instead of receiving AML grants, they receive funds from the General Fund of the U.S. Treasury.
 These funds can be used for other purposes, including reclaiming abandoned hardrock mine sites.
 A certified state or tribe may still have abandoned coal mine areas to reclaim.

 You can track certified states and tribes by reviewing the annual AML grant distributions.